 Tips for looking after your mental health if you are autistic

-If you are autistic, it can be hard to find the support you might need when you are finding things tough.
-Around a quarter of texters who are autistic let us know that they do not have access to a service for support* and around a third have never asked for help elsewhere before contacting Shout*.
+If you're autistic, it can be hard to find the support you might need when you are finding things tough.
+Around a quarter of autistic texters tell us that they don't have access to support and around a third have never asked for help elsewhere before contacting Shout.

 Social interactions can be stressful if you are autistic.
 It can be harder to interpret other people’s emotions, facial expressions or tone of voice.

-At Shout, we see that just over half of autistic people who text us* (52%) felt more comfortable texting than talking about private things and a third (33%) were too embarrassed to talk to someone in person or on the phone*.
+At Shout, just over half of autistic people who text us (52%) felt more comfortable texting than talking about private things and a third (33%) were too embarrassed to talk to someone in person or on the phone.

 Testimonials